 There are certain groups of people who should check with their doctor before getting a flu vaccine.
 These include:

-- People who have an allergy to eggs and have never had a flu vaccine
+People who have an allergy to eggs and have never had a flu vaccine and

+If someone is exposed to influenza before they are vaccinated or soon after vaccination, the vaccine may not protect them from getting the flu.
+Additionally, there are many strains of influenza virus and the vaccine does not always cover the strain that ends up circulating in a given year.
 Treatment with antiviral medicine is available when someone gets the flu.
 These medicines help lessen the symptoms and the length of time a person is ill.
-Antiviral medicine must be started within the first two days after symptoms begin.
+Antiviral medicine with a prescription only and must be started within the first two days after symptoms begin.
 These medicines include:

 - Tamiflu® (oseltamivir), - available as a pill or liquid that is swallowed